By Adam Ray Palmer

 The film is poignant, intimate, and tender from start to finish, showcasing Morales’ and Duplass’ skills as actors, but also their impeccable screenwriting.
 Morales as a director is also important to note here – a bold and challenging debut that clearly shows she is a filmmaker on the rise.

-Language Lessons is one of the most simply filmed and straightforward plots I have ever come across, but the layers entwined make the parameters actually more of a hindrance.
+Language Lessons is one of the most simply filmed and straightforward plots I have ever come across.
+The emotionally-charged layers make the movie even more of a powerhouse.
 You long for their friendship, you need to know what happens off the Skype calls and you just want more.
 For a movie that follows two “strangers” who connect with each over the Spanish language, and the internet – I simply adore it.

 Language Lessons premiered at the London Film Festival – certificate 12A